munificent/game-programming-patterns/book/component.markdown

         direct references to each other without having to go through the container object at all.

-        Let's say we want to let Bj&oslash;rn jump.
+        Let's say we want to let Bjørn jump.
 The graphics code needs to know if he should be drawn using a jump sprite or not.
 It can determine this by asking the physics engine if he's currently on the ground.
 An easy way to do this is by letting the graphics